[draft version – still missing pictures, videos and a more engaging structure]

 PCBs and elements such as plugs with gold-plated contacts are normally sent to copper foundries that specialize in the recovery of precious and special metals. […] While oftentimes the amount of such [precious or special] metals in each individual device is minute, the overall substance stream adds up to a considerable yield.
 For example, a ton of cell phones contains around 250 grams of gold, whereas a ton of gold ore contains only around five grams of gold. (source)

 Now the situation is different for automobiles.
 Here, the PCBs are not extracted, but the whole car is shredded – have a look.
-Automated processes extract metals, plastics, glass and the like (see, see), but the best they can do in terms of recovering precious metals is separating the copper pieces from shredded up copper wires (see).
+Automated processes extract metals, plastics, glass and the like (see, see), but the best they can do in terms of recovering precious metals is extracting the copper pieces of shredded up wires (see).
 The residue from this sorting process is called automotive shredder residue, and is simply landfilled.
 That residue contains the precious metals from PCBs, but now so diluted that in a study, they were not able to find them there, while on the other hand they found lots of gold and silver in PCB waste.
 Our precious substances are now so diluted that they are economically unrecoverable.
 And all that just because they don’t extract the PCBs before shredding the car.

 Now why would they not take out the PCBs and other electronic elements with valuable resources first?
 Well, because it’s not worth the cost of labour to extract them.
 First of all, the PCBs in cars don’t have a lot of valuables in them: